Expansion of the National Rugby League: 20th team

-On 12 March 2023, News Corp reported a 20-team competition, potentially to reach this number before the beginning of the 2032 Summer Olympics in Brisbane, was being considered by the ARL Commission.

-In July 2024, led by Andrew Abdo and the Australian Rugby League Commission’s chairman, Peter V'landys, it was confirmed the plan would be to add three teams to the NRL by 2030, of which two could be based offshore.
+Expansion to a 20-team NRL competition has been under consideration by the ARL Commission since as early as March 2023, when News Corp reported the potential for the league to reach this number before the beginning of the 2032 Summer Olympics in Brisbane.
+In July 2024, led by Andrew Abdo and the Australian Rugby League Commission’s chairman, Peter V'landys, it was confirmed that the plan would be to add three teams to the NRL by 2030, of which two could be based offshore.